Waxwork II: Lost in Time

 Waxwork II: Lost in Time is a 1992 American dark fantasy comedy film written and directed by Anthony Hickox.
-It is a sequel to the 1988 film Waxwork.
+It is a sequel to the 1988 horror film Waxwork.
 The film premiered in the Philippines on March 26, 1992, while it was given a direct-to-video release in the United States on June 16, 1992.

 Plot

 Beginning where the previous film left off, Mark and Sarah leave the burning waxwork.
 They board a taxi but the severed hand from the zombie exhibit also escapes, follows Sarah home, and kills her stepfather with a hammer.
 Shortly after, Sarah is on trial for the murder and, much to the dismay of her defense attorney, tells the skeptical jury about what happened at the waxwork.
 Mark rashly tries to corroborate her story from the spectators gallery but is removed from the courthouse.

 Desperate to help their situation, the two visit the late Sir Wilfred's home, where they find a film reel of Sir Wilfred speaking of his and Mark's grandfather's adventures and of the supernatural artifacts they collected together.
 A secret switch in Sir Wilfred's chessboard opens a door to a room full of objects where Mark and Sarah find a small compass-like device.
 The device is revealed to be Solomon's Locket, which was used by both light and dark angels to travel through another universe, called Kartagra.
 According to Sir Wilfred, the many worlds of Kartagra comprise the plane where the cosmic eternal battles between good and evil occur.
 Each victory or failure is reflected in the real world as peace or natural disasters.
 Most but not all of these worlds consist of fictional stories that have become realities, including Frankenstein, The Haunting, Alien, Godzilla, Nosferatu, and Dawn of the Dead, among others.
 Much like the waxwork exhibits, whenever Mark and Sarah arrive in a new world they take on the persona of characters in those stories, sometimes having their personalities taken over by those characters until they regain their senses.
 Those who remain in Kartagra to take up the fight against or for evil are referred to as time warriors.